Vivekanand-R/AI-Product-Framework/README.md

 This repository provides a **repeatable, enterprise-grade blueprint** covering:

-- Problem & user definition
+- Problem and user definition
 - Industry-specific product use cases
-- Organizational foundations & leadership models
+- Organizational foundations and leadership models
-- Financial modeling & valuation strategies
+- Financial modeling and valuation strategies
 - AI suitability and feasibility analysis
-- Data strategy & governance
+- Data strategy and governance
-- Model selection & experimentation
+- Model selection and experimentation
 - System and enterprise architecture
 - Metrics, KPIs, and business outcomes
 - Risk, ethics, compliance, and trade-offs